mixpanel/docs/pages/docs/admin/organizations-projects/manage-projects.md

 ### Project Details

-You can edit the name of the project and its timezone.
+You can edit the name of the project and its time zone.
 To edit, click the Pencil icon in the "Name" and "Timezone" fields.

 ![manageprojects 3 Image](/manageprojects3.png)